- Most of Arnold Schwarzenegger's have this. For example:

 (he tries to slap him again, but Henry grabs his wrist, stopping him)

 Professor Henry Jones Sr.: (through his teeth) It tells me that goose-stepping morons like yourself should try reading books instead of burning them!

-Batman does the same thing.
-Instead of a gun, he just punches the guy out.
+- Batman (1989) does the same thing.
+Instead of a gun, Batman just punches the guy out.

 Lecter: Good evening, Clarice!
 Just like old times.